 Certificate of Liability

 Each rental group must submit a Certificate of Liability from their insurance provider naming Crossings Ministries as the Certificate Holder.
-This form is required before groups arrive on the camp property.
+This form is required before groups arrive on the camp property. *Please Note: Crossings only needs to be listed as a Certificate Holder and NOT as Additional Insured.

 What are your rates based on?